getpawprint/slate/source/includes/_intake.md

 bookings.appointment.type | string? | Broad category; see `appointment_type` table in database
-bookings.appointment.reason | string? | More details about why this appointment is being made bookings.note | string? | Note to the vets. signature | string | Signature of the user's consent.
+bookings.appointment.reason | string? | More details about why this appointment is being made bookings.note | string? | Note to the vets. signature | string | Base64 encoded signature of the user's consent.

 ## Update intake auxiliary info (user)
 > Request example